Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Taxonomy of Data Management Techniques in GNN Training

-\Paragraph{Data Transferring} Regarding data transferring, they are classified in terms of transfer method, whether they support pipeline optimization \cite{pytorch_directed_VLDB21,DistDglv2-kdd22,MariusGNN_EuroSys23,Legion_ATC23}, and whether they support GPU cache optimization \cite{PaGraph_SoCC20,GNNLab_EuroSys22,BGL_NIDS23}.
+\Paragraph{Data Transferring} Regarding data transferring, they are classified in terms of transfer method, whether they support pipeline optimization \cite{pytorch_directed_VLDB21, DistDglv2-kdd22, MariusGNN_EuroSys23, Legion_ATC23}, and whether they support GPU cache optimization \cite{PaGraph_SoCC20, GNNLab_EuroSys22, BGL_NIDS23}.
 The data transfer between CPU and GPU can be summarized into two categories: extract-load and GPU direct access.
 In mini-batch training, after the CPU obtains the sampled subgraph through sampling, it first extracts the vertex features from the feature matrix according to the sampled subgraph.
 It then loads the sampled subgraph and vertex features to the GPU for training.
-We call this process "Extract-Load" \cite{PaGraph_SoCC20,GNNLab_EuroSys22}.
-GPU direct access \cite{pytorch_directed_VLDB21,SALIENTPlus_MLSYS23} is another data transfer method that uses a zero-copy \cite{zero_copy_doc} transfer optimization to enable the GPU to access the CPU's memory directly, avoiding explicit data transfers and additional extract feature operations.
+We call this process "Extract-Load" \cite{PaGraph_SoCC20, GNNLab_EuroSys22}.
+GPU direct access \cite{pytorch_directed_VLDB21, SALIENTPlus_MLSYS23} is another data transfer method that uses implicit data transfer \cite{zero_copy_doc, unified_memory_blog} to enable the GPU to access the CPU's memory directly, avoiding explicit data transfers and additional feature extraction operations.
 Pipelining decomposes a task into multiple stages and allows these stages to be executed in parallel on different processors.
-Pipelining optimization has been widely adopted in GNN systems \cite{Dorylus_OSDI21,pytorch_directed_VLDB21,GNNLab_EuroSys22,DistDglv2-kdd22,SALIENT_MLSYS22,MariusGNN_EuroSys23,Legion_ATC23,SALIENTPlus_MLSYS23,BGL_NIDS23} since it can significantly improve system throughput, reduce latency, and achieve high utilization of resources.
-GPU caching is a cache-based data reuse method \cite{PaGraph_SoCC20,Legion_ATC23,SALIENT_MLSYS22,BGL_NIDS23,Sancus_VLDB22} that effectively reduces the data transfer overhead between CPU and GPU by caching vertex features in GPU memory.
+GPU caching is a cache-based data reuse method \cite{PaGraph_SoCC20, Legion_ATC23, SALIENT_MLSYS22, BGL_NIDS23, Sancus_VLDB22} that effectively reduces the data transfer overhead between CPU and GPU by caching vertex features in GPU memory.
 For systems that do not support GPU training, we mark it as N/A in the transfer method column.